 September 5, 2019 |5 min read

-Why Your Kitty Is Using Your Kitchen Sink as a Cat Water Fountain
+Why Your Kitty Is Drinking From Your Kitchen Sink

 If you've ever been a witness to your fur baby using your kitchen faucet as her own personal cat water fountain, you're not alone.
 While you may have thought your kitty was an odd ball for lapping up water from the spout, this oddity has been reported by other cat parents.